Discores/discores.js/README.md

-# jscord
+# JScord
 A Discord API built using Discord.js, with pre-built commands.
 Not wanting to write every commands, don't worry, we've got you covered.

 Every command you need is pre-built, the only thing we need is the commands you want to use and their text outputs, we will do the backend for you.

+---

+**Installation**
 Install the api using:
 ```
 npm i jscord
 ```
+---

+**Using the libary**
-Then create your main file, for a basic bot setup use the example and replace `'token'` with your bot token.
+Now create your main file, for a basic bot setup use the example and replace `'token'` with your bot token.
 ```js
 const jscord = require('jscord')